Commoddity/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-My implementation incorporates the variety of coding knowledge I have acquired over my time in boot camp, including:
+My implementation incorporates much of the knowldge I have acquired in my time in boot camp so far, including:

 - AJAX requests
 - client-side Javascript
 - jQuery